9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 But you should do it.
 They say if you go around 5 pm, you might see even dolphins coming in and other sorts of marine life.
 Bring your snorkeling gear and a swimsuit.
 You don’t need any particular kind of shoes.

-Among Isabela Island attractions you cannot miss a visit to the Muro de las Lagrimas and learn about its historical importance.
+Among Isabela Island attractions, you cannot miss a visit to the Muro de las Lagrimas and learn about its historical importance.

-You can rent a bike (20USD per day), or this is how people normally do it and ride all along the coast with beautiful sights of long stretches of beach only interrupted by mangroves and other local trees until you will lose sight of the water and will be riding in a green tunnel of thick vegetation.
+You can rent a bike (20USD per day), or this is how people normally do it and ride all along the coast with beautiful sights of long stretches of beach only interrupted by mangroves and other local trees until you lose sight of the water and will be riding in a green tunnel of thick vegetation.

 It’s about 6 km long, but you can make many stops along the way at many interesting points.
-I would suggest you should go all the way up to the Wall of Tears.
+I would suggest you go all the way up to the Wall of Tears.

 There you can park the bike and have a nice hike up to the top.
 You will see the steps.
 Up there, you will enjoy breathtaking views of Puerto Villamil and the entire bay, and opposite to that, a never-ending green carpet.
 It’s spectacular, indeed.